 brought to bear on the step by step guidance available in the FFS documents.

 A signficant paradigm shift occurs with this implementation; rather than a qualitative assessment

 that describes equipment condition as "failure", "likely bulging induced cracks", "scan in 6 months

 to year", a quantitative assessment can be determined.
-Hence, it can be established that the cyclic
+Hence, it can be established, for example, that the cyclic

-When bulging is present, the strain exposure will increase, either incrementally or severely
+When bulging is present, the strain exposure will increase, either incrementally or proportionately

 depending on bulge and transition characteristics.
 Fortunately, these can be ascertained with a

 high degree of confidence because of modern FEA methods.
 Rather that a strain exposure

 of 3,000 μstrain, a severe bulge can increase the strain to 10,000 μstrain and reduce service life to